matrix-org/matrix-spec/README.md

    Alternatively, use the Docker image at https://hub.docker.com/r/klakegg/hugo/.
 (The "extended edition" is required to process the SCSS.)
-2. Run `git submodule update --init --recursive` for good measure.
-3. Run `npm i` to install the dependencies.
+2. Run `npm i` to install the dependencies.
 Note that this will require NodeJS to be installed.
-4. Run `npm run get-proposals` to seed proposal data.
+3. Run `npm run get-proposals` to seed proposal data.
 This is merely for populating the content of the "Spec Change Proposals" page and is not required.
-5. Run `hugo serve` (or `docker run --rm -it -v $(pwd):/src -p 1313:1313 klakegg/hugo:ext serve`) to run a local webserver which builds whenever a file change is detected.
+4. Run `hugo serve` (or `docker run --rm -it -v $(pwd):/src -p 1313:1313 klakegg/hugo:ext serve`) to run a local webserver which builds whenever a file change is detected.
 If watching doesn't appear to be working for you, try adding `--disableFastRender` to the commandline.
-6. Edit the specification 🙂
+5. Edit the specification 🙂

 We use a highly customized [Docsy](https://www.docsy.dev/) theme for our generated site, which uses Bootstrap and Font Awesome.
 If you're looking at making design-related changes to the spec site, please coordinate with us in